-Paying high prices for food no one but tourists eats is not our idea of travel.
-Our idea is to find healthy cooked and served food, in good surroundings, where locals eat for local prices.
+Paying high prices for food, that no one but tourists can afford, is not our idea of travel.
+Our idea at Scotttreks is to find healthy, well prepared food,served in good surroundings, where locals eat, for local prices.

-Next trip back I’ll try some of the potato dishes and beef, some of the Dominican Republic specialties.
-This trip I stick with rice, chicken and okra cooked like my Dad liked it.
+Next trip back I’ll try some of the potato dishes, cole slaw, beef, plantain, and other Dominican Republic specialties.
+This trip I’m sticking with rice, chicken and okra cooked like my Dad liked it.

-There are all ages in here, from working men, to kids and families, to men in suits with their wives, or at least I hope so.
+There are all ages here today, from working men, to kids and families, to men in suits with their wives, or at least I hope they are their wives.

-The water sparkles and the palm trees remind me of Los Angeles.
+The Caribbean water sparkles in this afternoon sun and the palm trees remind me of Los Angeles, Padre Island and Belize.

-After a number of trips, places start to cluster in pairs, similarities seem to become all to clear.
+After a number of trips, places start to cluster together, similarities become more clear, and differences become obvious.

 I have my favorite places.